knoepdan/CyberSecRappi/as_3_programming/1_DayOne_FormalAndRegEx.md

 **2.2.1.3 Control structures loops**

-Diagram (maybe not the best decision to not use a drawing tool)
+Diagram *(maybe not the best decision to NOT use a drawing tool in hindsight)*

     Start loop